 Japanese director Obayashi Nobuhiko, who died in April last year, is probably one of the most difficult audiovisual auteurs to categorise.
 From experimental films to TV commercials and mainstream features, he has left behind a large number of works with diverse themes in different fields.
 He is well known for his imaginative visual imageries, while the locations in which his films take place often become “pilgrimage sites” for film buffs.

-Presented by the Consulate-General of Japan in Hong Kong and The Japan Foundation, co-presented by the Hong Kong Arts Centre, supported by Japan Autumn Festival in Hong Kong - Rediscovering Nippon, Treasure Box of Love and Death: Obayashi Nobuhiko Film Showcase commemorates this magical film artist, screening six selected features by Obayashi from the collection of the Japan Foundation, including four rarely seen works from the 1980s, from which audiences can observe various motifs found in Obayashi’s films: home, playfulness, pacifism and the tragedy of love.
+Presented by Consulate-General of Japan in Hong Kong and The Japan Foundation, co-presented by the Hong Kong Arts Centre and supported by Japan Autumn Festival in Hong Kong - Rediscovering Nippon, moving image programme The Treasure Box of Love and Death: Obayashi Nobuhiko Film Showcase commemorates this magical film artist, screening nine selected features by Obayashi, including four rarely seen works from the 1980s, from which audiences can observe various motifs found in Obayashi’s films: home, playfulness, pacifism and the tragedy of love.

 *With after-screening talk.
 Conducted in Cantonese.

-Fourth place (Top 10 Japanese Films of All Time), Kinema Junpo 2014
+- Ninth place (Top 10 Japanese Films of All Time), Kinema Junpo 1984

 “Maybe a person’s karma lives on in future generations.”

-First runner-up (Top 10 Japanese Films of All Time) and Best Director, Kinema Junpo 2017
+- Fourth place (Top 10 Japanese Films of All Time), Kinema Junpo 2014

 “I’d like to live.”